Interstate 90 in South Dakota: History

 I-90 was constructed in the 1960s and 1970s.
 The four-lane Interstate replaced old US 16 as the main road connecting Rapid City and Sioux Falls.
 Much of Old US 16 remains intact; however, I-90 has absorbed sections and likewise has reshaped the economies of many southern South Dakota towns.
-Driver-oriented businesses and hotels opened near new exits on I-90, along with roadside attractions to lure in tourists.
+Driver-oriented businesses and hotels opened near new exits on I-90, along with roadside attractions to attract tourists.
 The final section of I-90 in the state opened in November 1976 between the Wyoming state line and Spearfish.

 In the city of Box Elder, exit 66, which crossed SD 435, was closed on October 1, 2003, after a 10-month delay.
 The exit was closed and removed as a result of the South Dakota Department of Transportation (SDDOT)'s efforts to move traffic away from a potential crash site at the end of the Ellsworth AFB runway.
 The partial cloverleaf interchange of exit 66 was also demolished shortly thereafter.
 Exit 67, which was constructed not too long before the closure of exit 66, is now used as the main entrance and exit feeder to the base, and it is less likely to be impacted by a potential crash.
 Local citizens and officials feared the lack of entrances which access the Ellsworth AFB would cause traffic issues and moving businesses from near the old exit would cause some to close and affect tax revenue.
 Land near exit 66 began to be purchased in 2004, including the former McDonald's property.

 On May 24, 2012, the South Dakota Transportation Commission declared the entire length of I-90 as part of the National Purple Heart Trail, naming it the Purple Heart Memorial Highway, named after the military decoration of the same name.